MAIF/shapash/docs/tutorials/tuto-plot03-features-importance.rst

 Features importance
 ===================

-The methode Feature importance displays bar chart represent the sum of absolute contribution values of each feature.
+The method *features_importance* displays a bar chart representing the sum of absolute contribution values of each feature.

-this method also makes it possible to represent this sum calculated on a subset and to compare it with the total population
+This method also makes it possible to represent this sum calculated on a subset and to compare it with the total population

 This short tutorial presents the different parameters you can use.

+Content :

-Contents: - Classification case: Specify the target modality to display.
+- classification case: Specify the target modality to display
-- selection parameter to display a subset - max_features parameter limits the number of features
+- selection parameter to display a subset
+- max_features parameter limits the number of features

-Data from Kaggle `Titanic <https://www.kaggle.com/c/titanic/data>`__
+We used Kaggle's `Titanic <https://www.kaggle.com/c/titanic/data>`__ dataset.

 .. code:: ipython